-The AHA defines adherence as the "active, voluntary, and collaborative involvement of the patient in a mutually acceptable course of behavior to produce a therapeutic result."
-A patient is considered adherent if they take 80 percent of their prescribed medication.
-Nonadherence can be intentional or unintentional as classified in the table below.
+Ho et al. (2009), as cited in the AHA's policy statement, defines adherence as the "active, voluntary, and collaborative involvement of the patient in a mutually acceptable course of behavior to produce a therapeutic result."

+According to the Pharmacy Quality Alliance, a patient is considered adherent if they take 80% of their prescribed medication.
+Patients may be nonadherent to their medications intentionally or unintentionally; in the chart below, characteristics of both are provided.